The0Show/source-like-mob-grabbing-minecraft/README.md

 Source-like Mob Grabbing in Minecraft!

 You know how in games like Portal, when you grab something it attaches to your mouse pointer?
 Thats exactly what this datapack does, but in Minecraft!
-NOTE: This does not work online!
+NOTE: This does not work in multiplayer games!

 [youtube link goes here]